brokenyouth/brokenyouth/README.md

 ### Hi there 👋

 Yo!
-My name is Redouane - (or brokenyouth) and I like programming and games & just learning new things in general.
+My name is Redouane - (or brokenyouth) and I like programming, video games & just learning new stuff in general.

-- 🔭 I’m currently working on ?
-(I'm studying ^^' )
+- 🔭 I’m currently working on ? (looking for a job!)
 - 🌱 I’m currently learning Computer Graphics & Web Dev on my spare time.
 - 💬 Ask me about: [anything](https://github.com/brokenyouth/brokenyouth/issues)
 - 📫 How to reach me: [email](manana_red@hotmail.com)